-Timeline for Conformance: By the next surveillance audit, but no later than 12 monhts from report finalisation date

-Evidence Provided by

-Company to close NC:

-Findings for Evaluation of Click or tap here to enter findings for evaluation of evidence by the
+not been communicated the valid continuate code yet.
+Timeline for Conformance: By the next surveillance audit, but no later than 12 monhts from report finalisation date Evidence Provided by Company to close NC: Click or tap here to enter description provided by Company to close the NC.
+Findings for Evaluation of Evidence: Click or tap here to enter findings for evaluation of evidence by the auditor.

-Evidence: auditor.

 NC Status: Open